Physical Address

 open

-attribute is present, the dialog is shown; otherwise, it’s hidden. - Accessibility: The
+attribute is present, the dialog is shown; otherwise, it’s hidden.<dialog>

 tag is inherently more accessible than JavaScript-based modals.
-It can be easily focused and allows for keyboard interaction. - Styling: The dialog can be styled using CSS, just like any other HTML element.
+It can be easily focused and allows for keyboard interaction.<!DOCTYPE html>

 <html>